FavourNK/InventorySystem/README.md

-# InventorySystem

-A simple inventory management system written in Java.
-This project allows users to manage a list of items with features like adding, updating, and displaying inventory items.

-## 📂 Features

-- Add new items to the inventory
-- Update item quantity
-- View the list of items

-## 📁 Files

-- `Item.java` – Represents an individual inventory item.
-- `InventoryManager.java` – Manages a list of items and operations on them.
-- `Main.java` – Runs the inventory system and handles user interaction.

-## 🔧 Requirements

-- Java JDK (Version 8 or higher)
-- A terminal or code editor (e.g., VS Code)

-## ▶️ How to Run

-1. Compile all Java files:

-2. Run the program:

-##  Author

-Nkasiobi Favour
+# 🧾 Java Inventory Management System (GUI + Login)

+This is a simple inventory management system built with Java Swing.
+It allows users to **add**, **update**, **delete**, **search**, **save**, and **load** inventory items with a GUI.
+It also supports **login-based access control** (Admin and User roles).

+---

+## ✨ Features

+- 🧍‍♂️ Login-based access (Admin/User)
+- 🛒 Add, update, delete, and view items
+- 🔍 Search items by ID or name
+- 💾 Save and load inventory from file
+- 💰 Calculate total value of stock
+- 🎨 Clean GUI with black and white theme

+---

+## 💻 Technologies Used

+- Java
+- Java Swing (GUI)
+- File handling

+---

+## 📂 File Structure

+- `InventoryGUI.java` - Main GUI logic
+- `LoginGUI.java` - Login interface
+- `LoginInventorySystem.java` - Entry point
+- `Item.java` - Inventory item class
+- `FileHelper.java` - Load/save file logic
+- `users.txt` - Stores login credentials
+- `inventory.txt` - Stores inventory data

+---

+## 🔑 Default Logins

+admin,password
+user,1234

+You can modify these in `users.txt`.

+---

+## 📸 Screenshots

+*(Optional: Add screenshots of your app here)*

+---

+## 🚀 How to Run

+1. Open in VS Code or any IDE
+2. Compile all files:
+javac *.java

+markdown
+Copy
+Edit
+3. Run the system:
+java LoginInventorySystem

+---

+## 🛠️ Author

+👨‍💻 Developed by **Nkasiobi Favour**

+---

+## 📎 Fiverr Gig (Coming Soon...)

+👉 This project is available as a Fiverr gig where you can request a custom version for your business or shop.

+---

+## 📜 License

+MIT License – Feel free to use and modify this project!